sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

 <p></p>

 <h4>Channel Grouping by Brain Regions</h4>
+<p></p>
-<p>To organize the EEG channels for our study, we grouped them based on their prefixes.
+To organize the EEG channels for our study, we grouped them based on their prefixes.
 This grouping helps us focus on specific brain regions for analysis and simplifies the selection process.
-Below are the steps and results of this process:</p>
+Below are the steps and results of this process:
+<p></p>
 <ul>
   <li>
     <strong>Grouping Channels:</strong>